-and cork flooring are both made from natural, sustainable plants, so you might anticipate that they are similar in many other ways too, and to a large extent you would be correct.
-But there are some striking differences that are likely to tip the balance depending on your main priorities when choosing the best flooring for your home.
+Bamboo and cork flooring are both made from natural, sustainable plants, so you might anticipate they are similar in many other ways too.
+To a large extent, you would be correct.
+But some striking differences are likely to tip the balance, depending on your main priorities when choosing the best flooring for your home.
 As with many things in life, it’s the subtle differences that make all the difference.

-Here we compare the main features of these two flooring options scoring each one out of 10 points.
+Here we compare these two flooring options’ main features, scoring each one out of 10 points.
 We provide the final scores at the end of the article.

 KEY DIFFERENCES BETWEEN BAMBOO FLOORING AND CORK FLOORING – A GUIDE